ndean06/soar-edr-incident-response/README.md

 | **3.
 User Prompt (Decision Point)** | - Analysts receive a decision form in Tines asking: *“Do you want to isolate this machine?”*<br>- Provides context: host, IP, file path, detection link. |
 | **4a.
 If Analyst Chooses YES** | - Tines issues an **HTTP Request** to the LimaCharlie API to isolate the sensor (endpoint).<br>- Another HTTP request retrieves the isolation status.<br>- Slack receives a confirmation that the host has been isolated. |
 | **4b.
 If Analyst Chooses NO** | - Tines posts a message in Slack: *“The computer was not isolated, please investigate.”*<br>- This keeps the event open for manual follow-up. |

-## Workflow Steps
-**1. Webhook Listener (Retrieve Detections)**
-- Tines receives detection alerts from LimaCharlie through a webhook.
-- Each detection contains metadata such as time, computer name, source IP, command line, file path, and sensor ID.
----
-**2. Slack & Email Notifications**
-- Tines formats the detection details and sends them to Slack and Email in real time.
-- This ensures analysts are immediately aware of the suspicious activity.
----
-**3. User Prompt (Decision Point)**
-- Analysts receive a decision form in Tines asking: “Do you want to isolate this machine?”
-- Provides context: host, IP, file path, detection link.
----
-**4a.
-If Analyst Chooses YES**
-- Tines issues an HTTP Request to the LimaCharlie API to isolate the sensor (endpoint).
-- Another HTTP request retrieves the isolation status.
-- Slack receives a confirmation that the host has been isolated.
----

-**4b.
-If Analyst Chooses NO**
-- Tines posts a message in Slack: “The computer <hostname> was not isolated, please investigate.”
-- This keeps the event open for manual follow-up.

 ---